ajLapid718/TTP-PIS-Summer-2020-Assignment-0-Fundamentals-Of-JavaScript/01-titleCaseEdit/titleCaseEdit.md

 _In other words_:

 ```
-GIVEN: "the cow jumped over the moon" as an argument
+GIVEN: "the cow jumped over the moon" as `title`
 WHEN: Invoking titleCaseEdit("the cow jumped over the moon")
 THEN: We output "The Cow Jumped Over The Moon"
 ```